 I use two therapies in my work with babies and children and describe them below.
-Children usually respond more quickly to treatment than adults, and treatments can be shorter also – it is important not to overload.
+Children usually respond more quickly to treatment than adults, and treatments can be shorter also – it is important not to overload as babies can be incredibly sensitive.
 Three sessions is usually enough to see if treatment can have some beneficial reactions so I offer a reduction for 3 sessions.
-I also educate parents to do home treatment with shonishin – babies and children love recieving this gentle therapy.
+I often teach/show parents to do home treatment with shonishin – babies and children love recieving this gentle therapy.

 Gift vouchers are available if you would like to offer a baby (or their parents), this wonderful therapy as a gift.